PCOS is present in up to 20% of infertile women.

 Exact causes of PCOS are not known.
 Most experts think several factors, including genetics, play a role.
 High levels of male hormones and high levels of insulin are known to cause PCOS symptoms.

-PCOS is sometimes treated with Clomid but most infertility specialists use metformin (Glucophage) as the “first line” treatment.
-Metformin is sometimes prescribed in combination with Clomid, FSH, or letrozole (Femara).
+PCOS patients are sometimes treated with Clomid, however, Metformin is the “first line” treatment and is sometimes prescribed in combination with Clomid, FSH, or Letrozole.
 Metformin is an “insulin sensitizing drug” which lowers insulin levels by increasing the pancreatic cells sensitivity to insulin.
-This increased sensitivity leads to lower insulin levels thus reducing androgen production and allowing normal ovulation to resume.
+This increased sensitivity leads to lower insulin levels, reducing male hormone production and allowing normal ovulation to resume.
 Fertility specialists will sometimes prescribe metformin for “long term” treatment of PCOS hoping to avoid the health consequences of the disease.

 An infertility specialist, or an experienced gynecologist, should manage PCOS patients trying to become pregnant.
 FSH for ovulation induction should only be administered to PCOS patients by an infertility specialist as these patients can have an exaggerated, unpredictable response to this drug.